F4INX/F4INX.github.io/_posts/2025-05-29-op-amp-capacitor-stability.md

 This expression has the following poles and zeros:

-* a pole corresponding to the &&R_\"iso\"\cdot C_L&& time constant of the isolation resistor and the load, which is quite normal to be in the feedback, because the feedback should compensate it to some extent,
+* a pole of time constant &&\tau_{p1} = R_\"iso\"\cdot C_L&& corresponding to the isolation resistor and the load, which is quite normal to be in the feedback, because the feedback should compensate it to some extent,

-* a zero, which should be placed just before the unity gain cross-over, to ensure stability,
+* a zero of time constant &&\tau_{z1}&&, which should be placed before the unity gain cross-over, to ensure stability,

-* another zero, which will be analyzed later,
+* another zero of time constant &&\tau_{z2}&&, which will be analyzed later,

-* another pole, which will be also analyzed later.
+* another pole of time constant &&\tau_{p2}&&, which will be also analyzed later.

 #### Values of the zeros